 If you are in a rush or you’ve spilled in your car, there are a number of really great commercial products to remove stains, even old coffee stains, from carpeting.
-One is called ForceOut which contains no enzymes, bleach or color brighteners, and is non-toxic and biodegradable as well as non-allergenic.
+One is called ForceOut Stain Remover which contains no enzymes, bleach or color brighteners, and is non-toxic and biodegradable as well as non-allergenic.

 MasterBlend makes a product called "Coffee Stain Remover" specifically designed to remove - guess what?
 Coffee stains!
-It's usually marketed only to commercial cleaners.
-You might be able to find this at a commercial janitorial supply house or through your janitorial service.
+It’s usually marketed only to commercial cleaners.
+You can get it online or from a local distributor

 Removing Old, Dried or Set Coffee Stains From Carpet

-When spot cleaning your carpet, follow the above "A, B, C, Ds" to remove the stain.
+When spot cleaning your carpet, follow the above "A, B, C, and Ds to remove the stain.
 In many cases, this will be all that you need to do as you'd be surprised how many stains are relatively easy to lift out

 However, there are a lot of stains that are very resistant to simply water and a soapy cleaning solution.
 Don't despair!
-"Ve haff more vays to make you come kleen!"
+There are other ways to remove your stain.

 Coffee is an organic-type stain, so it responds well to organic cleaners.

 - Moisten set in coffee stains with a paste made of common household baking soda and water.